CloudFueled/aks-workshop/src/3.02 - Kustomize/Exercise/README.md

 kubectl create namespace acc-imperial-fleet
 ```

-Use `kubectl get deployment tie-squadron` to confirm the correct `replicas` and configuration.
+Use `kubectl get deployment tie-squadron -n <namespace>` to confirm the correct `replicas` and configuration.

 ---